Masafuro/FletFlow/READMD_EN.md

 [**日本語**](README.md)

 - FletFlow is an easy-to-develop, stable real-time system using Flet's GUI for seamless progress tracking, updates, and error handling in business apps.
+- By deciding in advance the rules for interaction between the GUI side and the back-end side, development can be completely split.

 ## Interface Classification in FletFlow